holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> ## Synopsis
 I>
-I> In this play, we will use `psmsf` to create a Metasploit resource file to get `msfconsole` on our attacking machine listening for a reverse tcp shell from our target.  `psmsf` will also leverage  [`msfvenom`](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) to create native windows shellcode from c. `psmsf` inserts this shellcode into a PowerShell script then base64 encodes the script, and adds it to a text file prefixed with a PowerShell command to run the base64 encoded PowerShell script.
+I> In this play, we will use `psmsf` to create a Metasploit resource file to configure `msfconsole` on our attacker system to listen for a reverse tcp shell from our target.  `psmsf` will also leverage  [`msfvenom`](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) to create native Windows shellcode from c. `psmsf` inserts this shellcode into a PowerShell script, then base64 encodes the script.
+The base64 encoded script is added to a text file prefixed with a PowerShell command that then runs it.
 I>
 I> We then upload / host the payload generated by `psmsf`.
 I>